-Congress has modified requirements for the administrative record and consequently the certified administrative record for specific situations.
+Congress has modified requirements for the administrative record and consequently the certified administrative record for judicial review in specific situations.
 Congress is presumed to understand the state of the law at the time it makes these modifications.
+110

-The Magnuson-Moss Warranty - Federal Trade Commission Improvement Act, for example, modifies whole record rule (1) with several specifically enumerated common elements and (2) specifically introducing into the Federal Trade Commission's (FTC) judgment and record "any other information which the Commission considers relevant to such rule."
-Similar enumeration
+The Magnuson-Moss Warranty - Federal Trade Commission Improvement Act, for example, modifies the whole record rule in the context of hybrid rulemaking (1) with several specifically enumerated common elements and (2) specifically introducing into the Federal Trade Commission's (FTC) judgment and record "any other information which the Commission considers relevant to such rule."
+Similar enumeration and an expansive "relevancy" standard is utilized in the Consumer Product Safety Act.
+On one hand, the The enumeration of specific elements may be argued to exclude all others under traditional canons of construction.
+On the other hand, the expanded "relevancy" standard alters a relevancy presumption accorded under the APA and expands it beyond the "whole record or those parts of it cited by a party" of the APA.
+While the codification may not make a substantial difference in most cases, it may affect how the courts consider the agencies' decisions by granting the FTC and the Consumer Product Safety